inform-us/requirements_specifications/rules/POM DrEaMing.md

 To comply with the DReaMing metric, all three (fluid intake, diet intake, mobilisation achieved) must be documented at least once in this time window (i.e. a valid _dt stamp for an entry for each individual metric) in order for each patient to achieve (1) Documented for that patient

-If any of the 3 DReaMing metrics is missing for any patient, an entry (a valid _dt stamp) then do not count
+If any of the 3 DReaMing metrics are missing for any patient, an entry (a valid _dt stamp) then do not count

 Numerator = sum of patients achieving (1) Documented response between 00:00 and 23:59
 Denominator = total number of patients (occupied beds) between 00:00 and 23:59